Extracting total Amb programs from proofs: Application

 which expresses indeed that $p$ is a signed digit representation of $x$, that is, $p = d_0:d_1:\ldots$ with $d_i\in\SD$ and $x = \sum_{i}d_i2^{-(i+1)}$.
 Here, we identified the three digits $d = -1, 1, 0$ with their realizers $\Left(\Left), \Left(\Right), \Right$.

 Infinite Gray code (\cite{Gianantonio99,Tsuiki02}) is an almost redundancy free representation of real numbers in [-1, 1] using the partial digits $\{-1,1, \bot\}$.
 A stream $p =d_0:d_1:\ldots$ of such digits is an infinite Gray code of $x$ iff $d_i = \sgb(\tent^{i}(x))$ where $\tent$ is the tent function $\tent(x) = 1-|2x|$ and $\sgb$ is a multi-valued version of the sign function for which $\sgb(0)$ is any element of $\{-1, 1,\bot\}$ (see also Example~\ref{example-ConsSD}).
-One easily sees that $\tent^i(x) = 0$ for at most one $i$.
+Clearly, $d_i = \bot$ for at most one $i$, after which the sequence continues with $1:(-1)^\omega$.
 Therefore, this coding has little redundancy in that the code is uniquely determined and total except for at most one digit which may be undefined.
 Hence, infinite Gray code is accessible through concurrent computation with two threads.
 The coinductive predicate